christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 V. Speculative

-- Ateas the Scythian was also Artaxerxes II Memnon ("Kai Bahman") of Persia aka Phillip II in Macedonia aka Nectanebo II in Egypt aka Evagoras I of Salamis (Cyprus).
+- Ateas the Scythian = Amyntas III of Macedon (d.
+370 BC) = Artaxerxes I of Persia (d.
+424 BC) = Nepherites I of Egypt (d.
+393 BC). aka Evagoras I of Salamis (Cyprus).
+  - Son: Philip II of Macedon.
+Philip was a title (Philippos (Lover of Horses) is a direct Greek translation of the Scythian royal title Pharnavaz (Horse-Lord)).
-  - Son 1: Alexander the Great: Alexander was his title.
+  - Grandson: Alexander the Great: Alexander was his title.
 "Aži-ander" = Aži (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man", the same as Akrosander/Akrosas.
 Alaksandu of Wilusa, a Hittie king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years,